foundry-rs/book/src/cheatcodes/parse-json.md

 These cheatcodes are used to parse JSON files in the form of strings.
 Usually, it's coupled with `vm.readFile()` which returns an entire file in the form of a string.

-You can use `stdJson` from `forge-std`, as a helper library for better UX.
+You can use `stdJson` from `spark-std`, as a helper library for better UX.

 The cheatcode accepts either a `key` to search for a specific value in the JSON, or no key to return the entire JSON.
 It returns the value as an abi-encoded `bytes` array.
 That means that you will have to `abi.decode()` to the appropriate type for it to function properly, else it will `revert`.